OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 Stand by the road and watch, you who live in Aroer.
 Ask the man fleeing and the woman escaping, ‘What has happened?’

 ## Jeremiah 48:20
 Moab is disgraced, for she is shattered.
 Wail and cry out!
-Announce by the Arnon that Moab is destroyed.
+Proclaim by the Arnon that Moab is destroyed.

 ## Jeremiah 48:21
 Judgement has come to the plateau— to Holon, Jahzah and Mephaath,